scribe-security/docs/docs/how-to-run-scribe/CLI/valint/README.md

 ---
-title: Valint
+sidebar_label: "Valint"
+title: "Valint: Validate Supply Chain Integrity"
 author: mikey strauss - Scribe
 date: April 5, 2021
 geometry: margin=2cm
 ---

-# Valint - Valint: Validate Supply Chain Integrity
 Valint is a powerful tool that validates the integrity of your **supply chain**, providing organizations with a way to enforce `policies` using the Scribe Service, CI, or admission controller.
 It also provides a mechanism for compliance and transparency, both within the organization and with external parties.